sravantatikonda1893/kafka-connect-poc/README.md

     * To kill and remove all containers: "docker-compose down --remove-orphans"

 4. To create a connector instance for ether source or sink connector, use CURL command with config file.

-* Command to run Source Files Connector:
+ *Command to run Source Files Connector*:

   curl -sX POST http://localhost:8083/connectors -d @connect-file-pulse-xml.json --header "Content-Type: application/json"

-* Command to run Source JDBC connector:
+ *Command to run Source JDBC connector*:

   curl -sX POST http://localhost:8084/connectors -d @users-sync-source.json --header "Content-Type: application/json"

-* Check connector specific config: http://localhost:8083/connectors/{connector-name}/config
+ *Check connector specific config: http://localhost:8083/connectors/{connector-name}/config*:

 5. Go to Kafdrop UI to verify if the messages are in the topic which is configured in the JSON config file under the "topic" attribute.